ovh/docs/pages/platform/data-platform/scale-down/guide.en-gb.md

 ### Remove node from Ambari

-To remove a datanode from the cluster, you need to go on the Ambari UI and do the following steps:
+To remove a worker node from the cluster, you need to go on the Ambari UI and do the following steps:

 - Go to the *Host* page
 - Select the node(s) you want to destroy in the list